White Film On Goldfish -5 Causes and Effective Treatment

 2. Water Quality

 Water parameters and quality matter a lot to keep up a healthy environment inside the aquarium.
-This fact is also interrelated with the stressing of goldfish.
+This fact is also interrelated with the stress of goldfish.
 Poor water quality is one of the core reasons for stressing goldfish.
 It allows fungal growth inside the tank.

 3. Excessive Chemical